himanshu63867/Canadian-Labor-force-Survey/README.md

 The analysis identifies the top sectors with the highest unemployment rates among immigrants.

-3. Hourly Earnings Prediction
+_**3. Hourly Earnings Prediction**_
-Problem Statement: The objective is to predict the hourly earnings of employed individuals to identify influential factors and detect potential income disparities.
+**Problem Statement:** The objective is to predict the hourly earnings of employed individuals to identify influential factors and detect potential income disparities.
 The model leverages demographic and employment-related variables such as age, gender, education, and industry.

-Solution: This is a regression problem solved using a Random Forest Regressor.
+**Solution:** This is a regression problem solved using a Random Forest Regressor.
 The methodology involves:

-Data Preparation:
+**Data Preparation:**

 An interaction feature, AGE_EDUC, is created by multiplying age and education levels.